-The differences between penetration testing and vulnerability scanning, as required by PCI DSS, still causes confusion within the industry.
-The differences can be summarized as follows:
+The differences between penetration testing and vulnerability scanning, as required by PCI DSS, can be summarized as follows:

 Vulnerability Scan Penetration Test Purpose Identify, rank, and report vulnerabilities that, if exploited, may result in an intentional or unintentional compromise of a system.
 Identify ways to exploit vulnerabilities to circumvent or defeat the security features of system components.
-When At least quarterly or after significant changes.
-At least annually and upon significant changes.
-(Refer to Section 2.6 of this document for information on significant changes.)
+When At least quarterly and after significant changes .
+At least annually and upon significant changes .
 How Typically a variety of automated tools combined with manual verification of identified issues.
 A manual process that may include the use of vulnerability scanning or other automated tools, resulting in a comprehensive report.